1.6. Status and Error Logging

 When SUNDIALS is built with logging enabled, then the default logger (stored in

-object) may be configured through environment variables
+the SUNContext object) may be configured through environment variables

 without any changes to user code.
 The available environment variables are: